Biographies

 Radivoje Andrić – first assistant director

 Radivoje Andrić was born in Sarajevo in 1967.
 He graduated from the Faculty of Dramatic Arts at Belgrade University in 1994 with an MA in film and TV directing.
-He has over 20 years’ experience of working as a 1st AD for renowned ex-Yugoslav directors, including Zivojin Pavlovic, Srđan Karanovic, Rajko Grlic and Srđan Dragojevic.
-He has also directed several short films and documentaries for B92, the Serbian independent TV and radio station, many of which have been screened at international film festivals, including Rotterdam, Thessaloniki, Tinklai and Huesca.
+He has over 20 years' experience of working as a 1st AD for renowned ex-Yugoslav directors, including Zivojin Pavlovic, Srđan Karanovic, Rajko Grlic and Srđan Dragojevic.
+He directed his first feature film in 1998 – Three Palms for Two Punks and a Babe (Tri palme za dve bitange i ribicu).
+His second feature Thunderbirds (Munje, 2001) was the number-one box-office film in Serbia in 2001.
+His 2004 feature When I Grow up I'll be a Kangaroo (Kad porastem biću Kengur) won awards at Motovun and Thessaloniki film festivals.

 Oriana Kunčić – casting director

-Born in 1971 in Šibenik, Oriana Kunčić graduated from the Ca ‘Foscari University of Venice, where she studied history of theatre and from the acting department at the Academy of Performing Arts at the University of Sarajevo.
+Born in 1971 in Šibenik, Oriana Kunčić graduated from the Ca 'Foscari University of Venice, where she studied history of theatre, and from the acting department at the Academy of Performing Arts at the University of Sarajevo.
 She has worked as an assistant director and casting director on a number of feature films and short films, many of which went on to win awards at international festivals, including: On the Path (Na putu), directed by Jasmila Žbanic; Snow (Snijeg), directed by Aida Begić; Grbavica, directed by Jasmila Žbanic; and Miss (Gospođica), directed by Andrea Štaka.

 BIOGRAPHIES OF STARRING ACTORS